borisbaldassari/software-ethics/pages/02_reflections/00_index.md

 title: Ethics in Software - Reflections
 navi_name: Reflections

-# The implications of developing software

-Ethics: treat others as you would like to be treated.

-## Code of conduct and code of ethics

-Code of ethics is for business and decision-making, code of conduct is for actions and behaviour. https://www.whistleblowersecurity.com/blog/code-of-ethics-and-code-of-conduct-whats-the-difference

-> It’s difficult to get a man to understand something when his salary depends on his not understanding it.

-From Upton Sinclair, see https://medium.com/@aarijmerchant/thank-you-for-sharing-your-experience-fc67bfc447c0
+# Reflections

 ## Community ethics

 How do we behave, communicate and act in and across communities.

+## Corporate ethics

+How do we behave, communicate and act in and across communities.

+## Data ethics

+How data can harm: user profiling, data breaches, identity theft, the power of construction and destruction of data.

-## Code ethics
+## Development ethics

 What are the ethical implications of developing software?
 A few thoughts on the impact of what we do as software practitionners.

-## Data ethics
+## Social implications

 How data can harm: user profiling, data breaches, identity theft, the power of construction and destruction of data.

-## Attributes of ethics

-An attempt to build a quality model for ethic-related attributes, and to lay down the first steps of a hypothetical assessment of ethics for software projects.
+## Use cases

+A couple of examples of the implications of ethics, or lack of.
+Everything is not black and white, reality can be tricky.